What compound bow do you choose?

 To stop Cam lean the limb is slightly differnt in thickness.
 Overall a top shooting bow - but only for the top end archer.

-Hoyt - In 2010 Hoyt has gained significant market share.
+Hoyt -Since 2010 Hoyt has gained significant market share.
 Very popular with target archers.
 Hoyt sponsor alot of the top target archers.
 A nice bow looking bow.
-Hoyt use a hybrid cam system however both cams need to be timmed, I found the timing a little tricky and time consuming.
-We added Hoyt to our line up in 2011 however we struggled to any.
+Hoyt use a hybrid cam system however both cams need to be timmed.
+Hoyt do not push the speed barrier with most hunting bows shooting 330 fps, but they claim you can dry fire the bow and it will hold together.

 PSE - PSE produce the largest range of bows in the world.
 PSE is the biggest bow company and has more employees than anyone else.
 Their bows start at $300 and finish in the elite category.
 PSE produce high class and high proformance bows at prices lower than their competitors.
 PSE offer both the single cam of Mathews and the Hybrid cam of Hoyt.
 PSE has had significant growth in the Australian market.
 The PSE kits have been a huge success and the X Force range has built a solid reputation over the years.